 My first impression of the cabin was that it was very private, with semi-enclosed suites (no door) with a bit of an office feeling.
 Some people love the clean, efficient space, while others comment it feels a bit like cubicles.
 I tend to agree with the later, but don’t necessarily consider it a bad thing.
 One big downside is the design of the suite itself, as it cuts off most of the windows leaving just one available furthest away from the seat, meaning you really have to lean forward to get any sort of view outside.

 The seat was incredibly comfortable with 33 inches of width and 76 inches of pitch.
 Waiting at the seat was a pillow and light blanket (one of the best I’ve had in first class), a cardigan, pyjamas, and a Samsonite amenity kit.

-There were also noise cancelling headphones by Sony, which were very effective and easily as good as Bose.
+There was also noise cancelling headphones by Sony, which were very effective and easily as good as Bose.

 The crew came around within minutes to introduce themselves and offer a pre-departure beverage.
 ANA serves Krug in first class, so it was a fairly easy decision.

 While the cabin crew were extremely friendly and efficient, I did notice a bit of a language barrier, especially now when compared to my flight from Los Angeles to Hong Kong in first class on Cathay Pacific or my experience in first class on Japan Airlines between Tokyo and Jakarta.
 That being said, the service levels were still phenomenal and the crew did their very best to understand any requests.